-Elementary students are provided access to computers in their classrooms, the library, and the computer lab.
-Using computers is a privilege, and students are expected to abide by certain rules of conduct.
-Students participate in computer orientation sessions; and parents are asked to review the Acceptable Use of Technology Policy, which is available on the ACS website.
+Elementary students are provided access to technology in their classrooms and the library.
+Using technology is a privilege, and students are expected to abide by certain rules of conduct.
+Students participate in orientation sessions; and parents are asked to review the Acceptable Use of Technology Policy, which is available on the ACS website.
 ACS has taken available precautions to restrict access to controversial and inappropriate materials however, it is impossible to totally prevent access to such material.
 Students who seek such materials or damage equipment deliberately will be disciplined.